FAForever/faf-java-server/readme.md

 * Verification that it's compatible with the underlying database schema version
 * Updating scores for the league & divisions system after each ladder game
 * ICE support
+* Every error message has an error code that allows specific handling
+* Allows connection via WebSocket
+* Supports OAuth so service applications can connect as well
+* Detailed logging which can be configured at runtime